Reader in Gender Studies

 Okech, Awino and Musindarwezo, Dinah (2019) 'Building Transnational Feminist Alliances: reflections on the post 2015 development agenda'.
 Contexto Internacional, (41) 2, pp 255-272.

 Okech, Awino (2019) 'Gender and state-building conversations: the discursive production of gender identity in Kenya and Rwanda'.
-Journal Conflict, Security & Development, (19) 3, pp 1-15.
+Conflict, Security and Development, pp 1-15.
 [Forthcoming]

 Okech, Awino (2018) 'Boundary anxieties and infrastructures of violence: Somali identity in post-Westgate Kenya'.
 Third World Thematics: A TWQ Journal, (3) 2, pp 293-309.